Motivic homological stability of configuration spaces: Introduction

 This is part of a more general phenomenon of homological stability that holds for many other families of spaces or groups, including general linear groups \cite{Kallen1980}, mapping class groups of surfaces \cite{harerstability}, automorphism groups of free groups \cite{Hatcher1995, HatcherVogtmann1998} and moduli spaces of high-dimensional manifolds \cite{GalatiusRandal-Williams2017, GalatiusRandal-Williams2018}.

 The goal of this paper is to lift Theorem \ref{t:classical} to a version for {\'e}tale and motivic cohomology.
-If $X$ is a smooth scheme over a number field, we denote by $\mathrm{Conf}_n(X)$ its associated unordered configuration scheme (described in \S\ref{quotient}).
-When $X$ is not complete (and under a minor additional assumption), we construct in \S\ref{stabilization} stabilization maps
+If $X$ is a smooth scheme over a number field $K$, we may consider its associated unordered configuration scheme $\mathrm{Conf}_n(X)$, as well as a stacky version $\widetilde{\Conf}_n(X)$ (described precisely in \S\ref{quotient}).
+When $X$ is not complete (and under a minor additional assumption), we construct, in \S\ref{stabilization}, stabilization maps

-in the category of motives, whose Betti realizations agree with the classical stabilization maps for the unordered configuration spaces of the complex manifold $M = X_{an}$ consisting of the complex points of $X$.
+in the category of motives.
+For any choice of embedding of $K$ into $\mathbb{C}$, their Betti realizations agree with the classical stabilization maps for the unordered configuration spaces of the complex manifold $M = X_{an}$ consisting of the complex points of $X$.

+We assume that $X$ may be written as $X \cong Y-D$, where $Y$ is a smooth scheme over $K$ and $D \subset Y$ is a smooth closed subscheme that has a $K$-point.
 Our main result is then the following.